abelardojarab/emacs-config/.emacs.d/dash/README.md

                                   `source` hash table to aK.
 If the value is not found, aK is nil.

+Further, special keyword &keys supports "inline" matching of plist-like key-value pairs, similarly to &keys keyword of `cl-defun`.

+    (a1 a2 ... aN &keys key1 b1 ... keyN bK)

+This binds `n` values from the list to a1 ... aN, then interprets the cdr as a plist (see key/value matching above).

 ```cl
 (-let (([a (b c) d] [1 (2 3) 4])) (list a b c d)) ;; => '(1 2 3 4)
 (-let [(a b c . d) (list 1 2 3 4 5 6)] (list a b c d)) ;; => '(1 2 3 (4 5 6))